rixiobarrios/SEIR-Devito/unit_1/w01d02/student_labs/booleans_and_loops.md

 ## Hungry for More?

+1. Learn more about floats by following the [Fluid Floats](../morning_exercise/fluid_floats) exercise

 1. Try out some [Project Euler](https://projecteuler.net/archives) problems.
 Specifically try out numbers 1 & 2.

 1. [How about Kaprekars Constant?](https://coderbyte.com/editor/guest:Kaprekars%20Constant:JavaScript)